SyberLabs/.github/profile/README.md

 # SyberLabs

-My principal interest lies in the question: how may software change what people can perceive, understand, and create?
+“How may software change what people can perceive, understand, and create?”

 SyberLabs is a place for building machine-learning pipelines and experiments, HCI-oriented product development, simulation platforms, and generative art.